Simple Phones & Watches

 For more guidance around this topic visit our page on Giving a First Phone.

-If your child has an iPhone you want to simplify, watch our tutorial about how to reel in access and remove apps from your child’s iPhone.
-This video explains how to remove the Internet, video games, social media, and even the App Store.
-In short, you can make an iPhone into a simple phone.
+Or, if your child already has an iPhone with too much on it, watch our tutorial about how to reel in access and remove distracting apps from your child’s iPhone.
+This video explains how to remove the Internet, video games, and social media.

 Explore more details about phone and smartwatch alternatives via these links from our allies: